 Feyi is passionate about social justice and good governance.
 She believes that service users’ needs and their experience of using services should be at the heart of health and social care provision.
 Feyi also brings to the committee the perspective of the BME community on social care and health services.

 Michael retired after a 35-year career in local government.
 He held senior management roles in housing, adult social care commissioning, voluntary sector development and volunteering.

 Michael has a particular interest in how to successfully engage people to influence policy and decision-making and the great challenge of integrating health and social care services.
 He also volunteers with Action Language, a local charity which helps asylum seekers and refugees to achieve their goals through learning English.
 In his spare time, Michael is a keen allotment holder and cyclist.

 Alisdair has variously been an academic historian, a lawyer and a user of mental health services, in between stretches of generalised community activism.
 His day job is as team leader at Launchpad, the mental health service user involvement project for Newcastle upon Tyne.
 In addition, Alisdair co-chairs the Northumberland, Tyne and Wear Service User and Carer network and led the establishment of the North East mental health user and carer body, NEt.

 Alisdair is also Chair of NAGAS (Newcastle and Gateshead Arts Studio), Vice-Chair of MHNE, a Governor of Northumberland, Tyne and Wear NHS Foundation Trust, and a Board member of NSUN, the National Survivor User Network for mental health.

-Kate has spent over 35 years in local government in the north east, focussing on social care, community development, regeneration and social policy.
+Kate spent over 35 years in local government in the North East, focussing on social care, community development, regeneration and social policy.
 She has also been involved in voluntary activities in Newcastle and is currently a Board member of both West End Women and Girls Centre and Newcastle Council for Voluntary Service.